Applied Behavior Analysis for Special Populations Certificate

 The courses are offered live at our Boston campus and through live interactive video at selected locations within Massachusetts and in Providence, Rhode Island.

-Successful completion of all five courses will meet the coursework requirement to sit for the national Behavior Analyst Certification Board licensing examination.
+Successful completion of all six courses will meet the coursework requirement to sit for the national Behavior Analyst Certification Board licensing examination.

-Students may apply all 15 graduate credits earned by successfully completing the ABA Graduate Certificate Program towards a MEd in Teacher Education without licensure, or combine initial licensure in Moderate Disabilities with the ABA certificate courses for a masters degree plus 9 post masters courses.
-Contact firstname.lastname@example.org for details.
+Students may apply all 18 graduate credits earned by successfully completing the ABA Graduate Certificate Program towards a Master’s in Education without licensure, or combine initial licensure in Moderate Disabilities with the ABA certificate courses for a master’s degree plus 12 post-masters credits.
+The MEd degree may be completed entirely with 15 credits of advanced post-certificate ABA courses.
+Contact email@example.com for details.